-- Encourage the whole school ethos of care, friendliness, empathy and safety where consideration of other is rewarded - Ensure staff members are trained to implement pupil behaviour and anti- bullying policies.
-This includes reporting of an incident promptly and responding in a timely fashion to a report of alleged bullying. - Oversee a programme of Personal and Social Development for pupils including Anti-Bullying message - Support staff to fully and sensitively investigate an incident. - Ensure all staff adhere to due exclusion procedures and policies if these are invoked. - Communicate related policy and procedures to all concerned.
+- Encourage the whole school ethos of care, friendliness, empathy and safety where consideration of others is rewarded. - Ensure staff members are trained to implement pupil behaviour and anti-bullying policies.
+This includes reporting of an incident promptly and responding in a timely fashion to a report of alleged bullying. - Oversee a programme of Personal and Social Development for pupils including Anti-Bullying message. - Support staff to fully and sensitively investigate an incident. - Ensure all staff adhere to due exclusion procedures and policies if these are invoked. - Communicate related policy and procedures to all concerned. - Action any responses to address parents' or children's concerns raised in safeguarding surveys